 The order of the -through option is important.
 See the following examples.

 For example, the following two commands are different:

-set_false_path -through cell1/pin1 -through cell2/pin2 set_false_path -through cell2/pin2 -through cell1/pin1 set_false_path -from [get_port reset] -to [all_registers]
+''' set_false_path -through cell1/pin1 -through cell2/pin2 set_false_path -through cell2/pin2 -through cell1/pin1 '''

 The following example removes the timing paths from the reset port to all the registers: